Iraq insurgents take Saddam's home town in lightning advance

 Foreign Minister Hoshyar Zebari said Iraq's leaders must unite to face a "mortal" threat.
 "There has to be a quick response to what has happened," he said during a trip to Greece.

-Zebari said Baghdad would work with forces from Kurdistan in the north to drive the fighters out of Mosul after Iraqi security forces there fled on Tuesday.
+Zebari said Baghdad would work with forces from Kurdistan in the north to drive the fighters out of Mosul after they put Iraqi security forces to flight on Tuesday.

 CONSPIRACY